Fixed Deposit(FD) Sweep-in

 Fixed deposits could earn you a high-interest rate when it is compared to a standard bank account.
 However, the challenge with Fixed deposits is that they do not offer the flexibility and liquidity as a savings account.
 This is when Sweep-in FDs come in handy.

-The Sweep-in facility of an FD will allow the investor to transfer excess funds in the bank account to the FD account.
-Hence, it gives them the opportunity to earn a higher return.
 The period of the Sweep-in FD ranges from one to five years.
-This depends on the bank.
-Investors could state the amount that they would like to hold in their savings account and the current account, and the rest would be automatically transferred to the Sweep-in FD account.
+This can again vary depending on the bank.
+Investors can state the amount that they would like to hold in their savings account and the current account, and the rest would be automatically transferred to the Sweep-in FD account.

 The table below displays the major attributes of the Sweep-in FD:

-The tenure of a sweep-in FD would range from a year to 5 financial years.
+The tenure of a sweep-in FD ranges from a year to 5 financial years.

-It is critical that the current or savings account is linked to the sweep-in FD account.
-Also, all of the banks do insist on the investor having a bank account in the same bank as the FD to get a Sweep-in facility.
+The current or savings account should be linked to the sweep-in FD account.
+Also, the investor should have a bank account in the same bank as the FD.

-The excess amount that has been invested in the fixed deposit through the sweep-in facility could be withdrawn without breaking the whole FD.
-Investors will not be losing out in the interest of the FD but only the swept-in money that is withdrawn.
+The excess amount in the fixed deposit through the sweep-in facility could be withdrawn without breaking the whole FD.
 Also, the bank will not charge any fees or penalties for the withdrawal of the swept-in money from the FD.

 The simplest method of applying for the sweep-in facility is through the online procedure.
 Mentioned below is the step by step process to get it done: